-For the night, "the bizukas" stayed at a beautiful slope of the reef near a small cave.
-Jocha and Bocha fell asleep quickly and Bizuka chatted with their sister in a half-whisper voice.
+For the night, "the bizukas" stayed at a beautiful slope of the reef near a small cavern.
+Jocha and Bocha fell asleep quickly and Bizuka chatted with their sister in a low voice.

-"Konucha, what if this sea doesn't really exist?" he asked her.
-"No one told you about it besides your grandpa."
+"Konucha, what if this sea doesn't exist indeed?" he asked her.
+"No one told of it besides your grandpa."

 "It does exist, dear Bizuka," she responded warmly.
-"I feel it with all my heart and the heart can't be wrong."
+"I feel it with my whole heart and the heart can't be wrong."
 Bizuka smiled.

-"When I listen to you, I believe it for some reason too," he said and sighed. "but, when I start listening to your brothers, then..."
+"When I listen to you, I start believing in it for some reason too," he said and sighed. "but, when I start listening to your brothers, then..."